Deploying a Rails Application to Elastic Beanstalk

 app/views/welcome_page/welcome.html.erb.
 Nano and Vim are popular

 command line editors.
 For this example, you'll use

 <p>This is the front page of my first Rails application on Elastic Beanstalk.</p>Ctrl+D

 This tells Rails to route requests to the root of the website to the welcome page

 controller's welcome method, which renders the content in the welcome view

 The update process is fairly quick.
-Read the front page using Curl or navigate to the site's address in a web browser to see the results.
+Read the front page at the command line using Curl or

 Now you're ready to continue work on your Rails site.
 Whenever you have new commits to